eobermuhlner/big-math/README.md

 #### Streams of `BigDecimal`

-The class `BigDecimalStream` provide factory methods for streams of `BigDecimal` elements.
+The class `BigDecimalStream` provides factory methods for streams of `BigDecimal` elements.

-Overloaded variants of `range(start, end, step)` provide sequential elements equivalent to `IntStream.range(start, end)` but with configurable step.
+Overloaded variants of `range(start, end, step)` provide sequential elements equivalent to `IntStream.range(start, end)` but with configurable step (exclusive the end value).

-Similar methods for the `rangeClosed()` (inclusive end) are available.
+Similar methods for the `rangeClosed()` (inclusive the end value) are available.

 The streams are well behaved when used in parallel mode.